quangloc99/quangloc99.github.io/_posts/2022-02-19-test-generation-guide.md

   alt="gen-v3-linear-b-plots"
   dir=page.assetsdir file="gen-v3-test-linear-b.png" %}

-This is still kinda _expectable_, since $b$ is linear, so adding it still make things transform _linearly_ but I really not expecting that kind of shape.
+This is still kinda _expectable_ since $b$ is linear, so adding it still makes things transform _linearly_ but I not expecting that kind of shape.

-Now for this test: $a$ and $b$ has the same flag.
-Here I don't use `value-bias` in order to make both arrays having _linear_ shape.
+Now for this test: $a$ and $b$ have the same flag.
+Here I don't use `value-bias` to make both arrays have _linear_ shapes.

 {% include customhighlight.html caption="gen-v3 test both arrays"
   dir=page.prepdir file="out/gen-v3-test-both.sh.out" ext="sh" %}